NahushRana12/Desgin_pattern/README.md

 ## What is a Design Pattern?
 Christopher Alexander says, "Each pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice".
 Even though Alexander was talking about patterns in buildings and towns, what he says is true about object-oriented design patterns.
 Our solutions are expressed in terms of objects and interfaces instead of walls and doors, but at the core of both kinds of patterns is a solution to a problem in a context.

+## What are SOLID Design Principles?
+SOLID is an acronym for five design principles that help software developers create maintainable, scalable, and flexible software systems.
+These principles are:
+1. **Single Responsibility Principle (SRP)**: A class should have only one reason to change, meaning it should have only one job or responsibility.
+This makes the class easier to understand and maintain.
+2. **Open/Closed Principle (OCP)**: Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
+This means that you should be able to add new functionality without changing existing code.

 ## Pattern has four elements to it
 1. Pattern Name: so we can easily recognize the core pattern and logic behind it.
 2. Problem: When to apply the pattern and what are the conditions and assumptions are there.